titapo/ezy/doc/tutorial/03_iterable.md

 #### Mapping

-Unfurtunately not only filter is affected, but we cannot call `display` with a tuple, because it expects two separate parameters, so we also need a helper lambda for it:
+Unfurtunately not only filter is affected, but we cannot call `display` with a tuple, because it expects two separate parameters. `std::apply` is the utility from the standard lib which can be used here.
+So one might implement a helper lambda for it:

 ```cpp